Larsen, who threw only perfect World Series game, dies at 90

 “I must admit I was shocked,” Larsen wrote in his autobiography.
 “I knew I had to do better than the last time, keep the game close and somehow give our team a chance to win.
 Casey was betting on me, and I was determined not to let him down this time.”

 The Dodgers and Yankees split the first four games and Stengel liked the deception of Larsen’s no-windup delivery.
-The manager’s instincts proved historically correct.
+The manager’s instincts proved correct.
 The lanky right-hander struck out seven, needed just 97 pitches to tame the Dodgers and only once went to three balls on a batter — against Pee Wee Reese in the first inning.

 In winning 2-0, the Yankees themselves only managed five hits against the Dodgers’ Sal Maglie, but scored on Mickey Mantle’s home run and an RBI single by Hank Bauer.